 What Is the Rotator Cuff?

-Knowing the exact location of the pain, you can pinpoint the affected muscle or tendon and then get a diagnosis of the cause of the pain before you can take a course of action that will eliminate that pain.
+If you know the exact location of the pain, you can pinpoint the affected muscle or tendon.
+Correctly diagnosing the cause of the pain will guide your treatment plan.

 Rotator Cuff Injuries